Diesel-Net/fleet/README.md

 ```

 ## Configure Swarm
-Right now each environment is defined as an independent Virtual Machine (single-node swarm leaders)
+Right now each environment is defined as an independent Virtual Machine (single-node swarm leaders) in each respective ansible inventory.
+You will need to have the ansible-vault password file configured on your machine.
+Please read the relevant [ansible documentation](https://docs.ansible.com/ansible/latest/user_guide/vault.html#setting-a-default-password-source) for more information.
 ```bash
 ansible-playbook .ansible/deploy.yaml -i .ansible/inventory/development
 ```